 Employing an agency that provides website maintenance services will not only ensure your website stays up to date, safe & secure, but will maintain customer confidence in your brand and keep you ranking well too.
 LaunchWeb offers a variety of website maintenance packages, tailored to your needs and of course, your budget!

 Here’s the scenario: Month-end is creeping closer and you realise that your leads have dried up.
-So in a panic, you fire an email to your “web guy” asking him to pull a report on your website stats.
-He volleys back an email with the report attached, accompanied by a casual “Hi, Here you go”.
-Ignoring his nonchalance you anxiously you open the report, but to your dismay, you are only getting 37 visitors a month.
-Doing some Grade 7 maths you realise that’s only 3 visitors a day!
+So in a panic, you check your website states which shows that you are only getting 37 visitors a month.
+That’s only 3 visitors a day!
 Slumping back in your chair you ask yourself “Why is no one coming to my website?”?

 The answer is fairly simple: